thomas051083/psd-psw/_pswlf-2020/0a-occ.md

 <tr>
 	<td>
 	    <b>LEARN modules</b>
      	    <br>Want to learn more at your own pace?
 You can now do it on LEARN!
-Click on the curated LEARN modules below to build your compentency in Improving and Innovating Continuously.
+Click on the curated LEARN modules below to build your competency in Improving and Innovating Continuously.
 		<br><br>
 - <a href="https://www.learn.gov.sg/dlp/student/course/24922">(Regulation 101) Foundations of Smart Regulation</a><br>
 - <a href="learn.gov.sg/dlp/student/course/12402">(Regulation 101) Research Paper: Regulation Disrupted</a><br>